 Home Plus has been a very popular down payment assistance program in Arizona for many years.
 It is offered statewide in all counties, and can be combined with various first mortgage programs such as FHA, VA, USDA and conventional home loans.

-The Home Plus home buyer down payment assistance program offers home buyers down payment assistance in the form of 3-year, zero-interest silent second mortgage that is forgiven partially over the three years from the time that the house is purchased.
+The Home Plus home buyer down payment assistance program offers home buyers down payment assistance in the form of a 3-year, zero-interest silent second mortgage that is forgiven partially over three years from the time the house is purchased.
 The Home Plus program is administered by the Arizona Industrial Development Authority, a nonprofit corporation and political subdivision of the State of Arizona.

 The various loan programs that are offered through Home Plus have different qualifying guidelines.
 This includes having Home Plus income limits.

 Why Does Home Plus Have Income Limits in Arizona?

 Home Plus and the other down payment assistance programs in Arizona were designed to help responsible Arizonans become homeowners who may not be able to overcome the barriers to homeownership on their own.